Back to Course

 What is DMARC Compliance?

-Domain-based Message Authentication Reporting and Conformance or DMARC is a highly effective email authentication protocol that helps mitigate email-based cyber threats such as phishing and spoofing attacks by verifying whether an email is from a legitimate or malicious source.
+Domain-based Message Authentication, Reporting, and Conformance, or DMARC, is a highly effective email authentication protocol that helps mitigate email-based cyber threats such as phishing and spoofing by verifying whether an email comes from a legitimate or malicious source.

-Cybercriminals often pose as senior executives of trusted organizations to send out spoofed emails to employees instigating money transfers.
-Impersonation attacks like these are aimed at gathering sensitive information from company partners, employees, and customers, leading to legal risks, hampered brand image, and financial and data loss for the impersonated organization.
+Cybercriminals often pose as senior executives of trusted organizations to send spoofed emails to employees, instigating fraudulent money transfers.
+Impersonation attacks like these aim to gather sensitive information from company partners, employees, and customers, leading to legal risk, damaged brand image, and financial and data loss for the impersonated organization.

-An email sent in compliance with the specifications of DMARC protocol is termed to be DMARC compliant.
-An email is determined to be in compliance with DMARC only if it aligns with SPF and DKIM standards of email authentication, to determine whether an inbound message from an established domain is authorized and authentic, or not.
+An email sent in compliance with the DMARC protocol is termed DMARC compliant.
+An email is considered DMARC compliant when it produces an aligned pass under SPF or DKIM, which lets the receiver determine whether an inbound message from a given domain is authorized and authentic.

-DMARC Compliance is achieved when an email authenticates and aligns against the Sender Policy Framework (SPF) and/or DomainKeys Identified Mail (DKIM) email authentication standards.
-An email is determined to be DMARC compliant if it is in alignment with either one or both of the standards for authentication.
+DMARC compliance is achieved when an email authenticates and aligns against the Sender Policy Framework (SPF) and/or DomainKeys Identified Mail (DKIM).
+An email is DMARC compliant if it produces an aligned pass under either one or both of these standards.

-DMARC Compliance proactively improves email deliverability and helps organizations prevent cybercriminals from abusing their email domain to send out fraudulent emails to employees, partners, and customers, thereby acting as a layer of protection for them and upholding their confidence and reputation in the market.
+DMARC compliance proactively improves email deliverability and helps prevent cybercriminals from abusing your email domain to send fraudulent messages to employees, partners, and customers.
+It acts as a layer of protection that upholds an organization's confidence and reputation in the market.

 Course content